DaphneBox2/Programing-project/README.md

 ## Datasets
 The dataset that is used to build this website comes from kaggle.com.
-Furthermore, I will likely need to use the following libraries: d3, d3-tip, d3-queue, topojson/datamaps.
+Furthermore, I will likely need to use the following libraries: d3, d3-tip, d3-queue, topojson, d3.legend.

 ## Visualisation
 ![](doc/basic_idea_webpage2.png)

+## Copy right statement
+This code has an open source copyright statement.